paulhibbitts/test-docsify-open-publishing-starter-kit/README.md

 3. Tap the **Pencil Icon** (top left-hand toolbar area) to start the editor
 ![ Docsify Open Publishing Starter Kit - “Edit this Page” Link 4](https://raw.githubusercontent.com/paulhibbitts/github-repo-images/master/docsify-op-gitlink-4.png)

-4. Find the line `var gitLinkRepoURL = '';` and enter the URL of your own GitHub Repository in between the two quotes and then scroll down to the bottom of the page and tap the **Commit changes** button to save your changes
+4. Find the line `var gitLinkRepoURL = '';` and enter the URL of your own GitHub Repository between the two quotes and then scroll down to the bottom of the page and tap the **Commit changes** button to save your changes
 ![ Docsify Open Publishing Starter Kit - “Edit this Page” Link 5](https://raw.githubusercontent.com/paulhibbitts/github-repo-images/master/docsify-op-gitlink-5.png)

 💻 Locally Editing Your Docsify Site Pages